whodevrajverma/DBpred/README.md

-# DNARes: Deep Learning for Prediction of DNA Interacting Residues
+# DBpred: A deep learning-based method for the prediction of DNA interacting residues in a protein

-**DNARes** is a high-precision computational tool developed to predict DNA-interacting residues in a protein sequence.
+**DBpred** is a high-precision computational tool developed to predict DNA-interacting residues in a protein sequence.
 Understanding these interactions is vital, as they govern fundamental biological processes such as gene transcription, regulation, and splicing.
-DNARes addresses the limitations of traditional methods by employing advanced deep-learning architectures to identify specific binding sites when 3D structures are unavailable.
+DBpred addresses the limitations of traditional methods by employing advanced deep-learning architectures to identify specific binding sites when 3D structures are unavailable.

 **Web Server:** https://webs.iiitd.edu.in/raghava/dbpred/